Irreducible cycles and points in special position in moduli spaces for tropical curves: The set of points in special position for rational -marked plane tropical curves

-Note that at most two of the adjacent edges are fixed by the point conditions since at least two of them lie on the string.
-Let us assume that there is at least one adjacent fixed edge.
-Considering all possibilities which of the edges can be fixed in each of the above types, one can then see that in each case there is a resolution of the 4-valent vertex such that at least one of the fixed adjacent edges becomes shorter.
+Note that at most two of the adjacent edges are fixed by the point conditions since at least two of them lie on a string.
+If none of the adjacent edges is fixed, the $4$-valent vertex arises from the string movement in curves in codimension $0$ having at least two strings joining in codimension $1$ at the 4-valent vertex.
+In this case, it is possible to move one of the strings differently in order to obtain a 4-valent vertex with at least one adjacent fixed edge.
+Let us assume this in the following.
+Then, considering all possibilities which of the edges can be fixed in each of the above types, one can see that in each case there is a resolution of the 4-valent vertex such that at least one of the fixed adjacent edges becomes shorter.
+For instance, for the first 4-valent vertex from the left in the picture above the table below lists the resolution(s) (A), (B) or (C), where at least one of the fixed edges a, b, c or d gets shorter, depending on which of the adjacent edges are fixed.
+Note that, in the case of one fixed edge, this edge becomes shorter in each of the resolutions.

 The algorithm now works as follows.
 Start with a triple $ (C,S,E) $ where $C$ is the original curve, $S$ a string on $C$, and $E$ a fixed edge adjacent to $S$ (such a choice is possible since there is at least one marking).
 Denote by $ M=M(C,S,E) $ the maximum distance in $C$ from $S$ to a marking behind $E$ which can be reached from $S$ without passing other markings.
 The following picture on the left shows such a choice; $S$ is again drawn with dashed lines, and $M$ is the length of the two line segments drawn in bold.